newjersey/navigator.business.nj.gov/content/src/display-content/contextual-information/transportation-license-permit.md

 slug: transportation-license-permit
 displayname: transportation-license-permit
 ---
-If your business regularly delivers alcoholic beverages, consider getting a transportation license or permit.
-You can apply for one with the Division of Alcoholic Beverage Control (ABC).
+If your business often delivers alcoholic beverages, consider getting a transportation license or permit.
+You can apply for one with the Division of Alcoholic Beverage Control (ABC):

+* **Transportation license** lets your business deliver alcohol both into and out of New Jersey
+* **Limited transportation permit** allows your business to pick up alcohol at points in NJ and transports to points outside of NJ

 You will also need to get an insignia.
-An insignia is a decal on a vehicle that shows it is permitted to carry alcohol.
+An insignia is a marker on a vehicle that shows it is allowed to carry alcohol.

 To see which license, permit, or insignia you need, contact ABC at (609) 984-2830.